mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-faq/index.md

 ```

-## Config changes and/or Upgrading DC/OS Versions
+## Config changes and/or upgrading DC/OS versions
 Upgrading versions of DC/OS or DC/OS Config changes are two types of cluster upgrade scenarios that we support.
 We have made this extremely simple and require very minimal change.
 Our dcos-ansible tool is able to determine what type of upgrade scenario that you are trying to perform.

 - If you are attempting to upgrade the version of DC/OS to a new one, simply modify the `download` and `version` variables in your `dcos.yml` (variable file) to your desired version.
 Then simply re-run the playbook for the changes to take effect.